 Dia de los Muertos

-We will be observing Dia de los Muertos (Day of the Dead) October 22-26 at Mountain Song Community School.
+We are observing Dia de los Muertos (Day of the Dead) October 21-25 at Mountain Song Community School.
 Students and families are welcome (not required) to participate in this educational cultural experience.
-Mountain Song’s Spanish teacher, Maestra Oralia Venzor, will be educating students and helping those who want to participate during Spanish classes.
+Mountain Song’s Spanish teachers, Maestras Oralia Venzor and Maria Webb, are educating students and helping those who want to participate during Spanish classes.

 Dia de los Muertos is an ancient tradition from Mexico that honors the lives of loved ones who have died and also celebrates the gift of life.
 Families and communities create colorful ofrendas (offerings) in honor of deceased loved ones, decorating them with momentos such as photos, flowers, candles, and their loved one’s favorite food.
 These ofrendas become meeting places for people to come together and share fond stories and remember those we cherish who have passed on.